4d/docs/docs/REST/$info.md

         lifeTime: 3600,
         expiration: "2013-04-23T10:30:25Z"
 }
-],
-jsContextInfo: [
-    {
-        "contextPoolSize": 50,
-        "activeDebugger": false,
-        "usedContextCount": 1,
-        "usedContextMaxCount": 1,
-        "reusableContextCount": 1,
-        "unusedContextCount": 0,
-        "createdContextCount": 4,
-        "destroyedContextCount": 3
-    }
 ]
 }
 ```

->The progress indicator information listed after the entity sets is used internally by 4D.
+>The progress indicator information listed after the entity selections is used internally by 4D.